pathology-dynamics/composite_view/README.md

 * Simulation details.

     * Force-directed graph drawing algorithms, including the one used in this visualizer, are a class of algorithms with the purpose of reducing edge overlap and generating equal length edges.
-The algorithm used in the visualizer is one of these force-directed graph drawing algorithms, specifically the Fruchterman-Reingold force-directed algorithm (NetworkX spring_layout documentation: https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html).
+The algorithm used in CompositeView is one of these force-directed graph drawing algorithms, specifically the Fruchterman-Reingold force-directed algorithm (NetworkX spring_layout documentation: https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html).
+More detail on the problem/solution for the network layout is described in the associated article.

     * **The problem**: Often, using algorithms such as FR isn't enough.
-In the case of the Visualizer, what would often happen (without any tampering) is that nodes would often get "stuck" and fail to reach their (often obvious) optimal positions.
+In the case of CompositeView, what would often happen (without any tampering) is that nodes would often get "stuck" and fail to reach their (often obvious) optimal positions.
 All of the source nodes would cluster with target nodes in the center, creating a very obvious visibility problem (see below).

     * **The solution**: Given the structure of the data, generally there will be few highly connected target nodes and many slightly connected source nodes.
 These source nodes will cluster together based on which shared targets they are connected to; spacing the target nodes and source node "clusters" in an intuitive way is the goal.
 Given this feature of the data, a method has been devised to initialize the nodes and prevent this "sticking" behavior.